 Finish your day with dinner in the Dame Street area and a pint in a traditional pub.

-Dublin itinerary 2 days
+Dublin itinerary day 2

 After lunch, leave Dublin city centre and head towards the Guinness storehouse.

 The Guinness storehouse is a beautiful space, worth visiting both for the significance in Irish culture and its location, industrial and with a very different feel from the Dublin you have seen so far.
-Kids tend to like it too and the whole family is sure to be impressed by the Gravity Bar at the top, with a 360 degrees view over the city.
-A Guinness is included in the price ticket (taste it, it’s lovely here) and kids are offered a soda.

 End your day with dinner back in town.